gvwilson/thirdbit/src/fiction/leaderboard/index.md

 He was in the forties and still dropping when the bell rang.
 I swiped the leaderboard onto my wall.
 Oops:
-the Belgian shouldn't have canceled the land transfer when saw An.ton start to climb.
+the Belgian shouldn't have canceled the land transfer when he saw An.ton start to climb.
 On the upside,
 a hundred and sixty-one million people would never have to worry about rent or food again.
 I would have spread the wealth more widely,